jeffbayes/jeffbayes.github.io/_posts/2016-03-21-tech-interview-cheat-sheet.md

 ---
 layout:       post
 title:        "Technical Interview Cheat Sheet"
-subtitle:     "One stop shopping to brush up for an interview"
-date:         2015-11-02 11:30:00
+date:         2016-03-21 21:15:00
 header-img:   "img/building-blocks.jpg"
 ---

 ## Technical Interview Cheat Sheet

-I've been working on a fork of [TSiege's gist](https://gist.github.com/TSiege/cbb0507082bb18ff7e4b) on studying for technical interviews on and off for the last month or so.
+I've been working on a fork of [TSiege's gist](https://gist.github.com/TSiege/cbb0507082bb18ff7e4b) on studying for technical interviews on and off for the last six months or so.
 I modified it to fit the format from Cracking the Coding Interview a bit better.
 Hope you get something out of this -- I'll probably repost it on the [UO Dev Club](https://uodevclub.github.io/) blog soon.

 <hr>